 Most fundamental to us as a congregation is our spiritual growth.
 We work to create spaces for us to dig deep and listen — learn — grow.
 If you’re interested in making a difference and expanding your knowledge of the BLM movement, consider joining our regularly meeting group.
 Learn more here.

-Our work also intersects with the Democracy/UU the Vote squad (below), which partners with Center for Common Ground.
-Please see any upcoming BLM-related events here.
+Our work also intersects with the Democracy/UU the Vote squad (above), which partners with Center for Common Ground.
+Join us in our postcarding campaigns!
+Please see other upcoming BLM-related events here

 Immigration Team